DamianB-BitFlipper/algo-diploma/README.md

 clear_program = common.compile_program(algod_client, clear_program_source)
 ```

-Then a transaction is sent into the network signallying the deployment of a new smart contract.
+Then a transaction is sent into the network signaling the deployment of a new smart contract.
 The creator of this DApp is the account that sends this transaction.
 In this case, the registrar at the time of deployment is the DApp creator.
 The formulation of this transaction is handled by the Python SDK.

 ```python
 txn = transaction.ApplicationCreateTxn(